ats-tandjoeng7/Credit_Risk_Analysis/README.md

 ### Balanced Random Forest Classifier

-**Table 5** showed the confusion matrix and imbalanced classification report achieved by running the BalancedRandomForestClassifier ensemble learning model. **Table 6** illustrated the top 10 features sorted in descending order by feature importance after applying the BalancedRandomForestClassifier ensemble learning model.
+**Table 5** shows the confusion matrix and imbalanced classification report achieved by running the BalancedRandomForestClassifier ensemble learning model. **Table 6** illustrates the top 10 features sorted in descending order by feature importance after applying the BalancedRandomForestClassifier ensemble learning model.
 The complete list of features can also be reviewed in [brf_model_sorted_feature_importance.csv](./Data/brf_model_sorted_feature_importance.csv).
 The balanced accuracy scores and condensed summary statistics are summarized in **Table 9** in the [Summary](#summary) section.

 <hr>